 Photo: Lisa-Marie Mazzucco

 From Angèle’s website: “A pulsation marks time, it infuses its rhythm in it and also evokes the heart.
 Just like those composers whose music calls out to me and who, with their unique signatures, mark time, our time; Olafur Arnalds, Jean-Michel Blais, Ludovico Einaudi, Alex Baranowski, Craig Armstrong, Peter Gregson, Yann Tiersen, Abel Korzeniowski, Johan Johannsson, Max Richter, Dalal, Michael Nyman.”
-In this conversation, Rob Kennedy and Angèle talk about her CD Pulsations which you can listen to on Spotify.

 Joseph Fala has served as carillonneur at Duke University Chapel since the retirement of J. Samuel Hammond, University Carillonneur of 53 years, at the end of 2018.
 While Fala continues coaching with Hammond, he was introduced to the instrument and initially began studies through the Yale Guild of Carillonneurs while pursuing a master’s degree in organ performance at the Yale School of Music under Martin Jean and Thomas Murray.
 He currently serves as interim Director of Music and Organist at University Presbyterian Church in Chapel Hill, North Carolina.
 In this podcast, Joey explains how the carillon is played and how the bells are made.
 The conversation concludes with a recording of a piece composed for the carillon by Geert D’hollander, carillonneur at Bok Tower Gardens in Lake Wales, Florida.

 In this podcast, pianist Marcin Fleszar speaks with Dan McHugh about a recording on Rubicon Classics of Rameau’s Suite in A minor and Schumann’s Davidsbündlertänze.